material-components/material-components-web/packages/mdc-select/README.md

 #### Select with pre-selected option

-To indicate a select component that has a pre-selected value, use the `mdc-list-item--selected` class to set the selected item.
+To indicate a select component that has a pre-selected value, use the `mdc-deprecated-list-item--selected` class to set the selected item.
 The select also needs the text from the selected element copied to the `mdc-select__selected-text` element.